PKGeorgiev/Delphi-JsonToDelphiClass/README.md

 ## This is a fork of Petar Georgiev original work  ##

+Fixes & Features: 22th November 2020
+* Fixed Bug in Demo generator - It wasn't allways valid code
+* Added support for non object arrays.
+They are now mapped into at TList
+* Stopred the generastor from generating surplus classes.
+* Added a settings dialog and settings class
+* New feature: Properties in PascalCase

 New feature:
 * Support for objects with diffrents properties in an Array